 In 2010, the 10th Conference of the Parties took place in Nagoya, Japan.
 The Strategic Plan (External link) adopted there contained 20 specific global biodiversity conservation targets (Aichi Targets) that were to be achieved by 2020.
 However, the results have been sobering: not one of the 20 targets has been fully achieved, and only six have been partially achieved.

-At COP-15 in Kunming, the parties to the Convention want to adopt a new Global Biodiversity Framework through which they commit themselves to implementing the Convention in the course of the next ten years.
-The conference had to be postponed twice due to the COVID-19 pandemic.
-It is now to be held in the second half of 2022.
-It is expected that the conference will bring about a breakthrough in worldwide biodiversity conservation on a par with the achievements of the Paris climate conference of 2015.
-The conference is hoped to help reverse trends so that the world embarks on a path towards nature-friendly economies and societies.
+At COP15 in Montréal, the parties to the Convention adopted a new Global Biodiversity Framework through which they commit themselves to implementing the Convention in the course of the next ten years.
+The conference had to be postponed twice due to the COVID-19 pandemic and was finally held in December 2022.
+The framework agreed on at the conference (External link) is hoped to help reverse trends so that the world embarks on a path towards nature-friendly economies and societies.

 Core area of German development policy

-In the negotiations on the Global Biodiversity Framework, the German government has been calling for
+In the negotiations on the Global Biodiversity Framework, the German government called for

 - placing 30 per cent of the world's land and sea areas under protection,